 A business valuation reflects the current economic worth of a business.
-Although the appraisal approach may vary among evaluators and industries, the factors included in such an analysis tend to be the same.
-Overall, the financial health of a business is calculated by assessing its team, assets, earnings, growth, and losses within the context of its specific industry.
+The appraisal approach may vary among evaluators and industries.
+However, the factors included in such an analysis tend to be the same.
+Overall, the calculation of financial health of a business is by assessing its team, assets, earnings, growth, and losses within the context of its specific industry.

-Many companies requiring a valuation, however, are privately owned.
+Many companies requiring a valuation, however, are private.
 Unlike those publicly traded in the stock market, these companies do not publicize market information about their businesses for all to see.
-The Internal Revenue Service (IRS), thus, has an established set of guidelines that must be consulted by expert appraisers while evaluating the worth of these businesses.
+The Internal Revenue Service (IRS), thus, has an established set of guidelines.
+Expert appraisers must consult these while evaluating the worth of these businesses.

-The Internal Revenue Manual (IRM) refers to the guidelines created by the IRS and used by experts to properly appraise a privately owned company.
-These recommendations must be adhered to by a qualified appraiser during various valuations, which can then be utilized for tax filing purposes.
+The Internal Revenue Manual (IRM) refers to the guidelines created by the IRS.
+Experts use it to properly appraise a private company.
+A qualified appraiser must adhere to these recommendations during various valuations, which tax filing purposes can then utilize.

 Succession Planning Needs a Business Valuation

 Additionally, individuals interested in giving privately held company stock to charity will also be required by the IRS to obtain a valuation following IRM standards.
-This is because the donation must be assessed at its fair market value to determine the charitable deduction that the individual can expect to be deducted from their taxable income.
+This is because the donation must be assessed at its fair market value.
+Why?
+To determine the charitable deduction that the individual can expect from their taxable income.

 Section 4.84.4 Business Valuation Guidelines

-There are a few different ways that valuations can be conducted while complying with the requirements suggested by the IRS.
+There are a few different ways to conduct valuations while complying with the requirements suggested by the IRS.
 Here is some insight into the general process that qualified appraisers tend to follow while conducting a valuation in accordance with the guidelines provided by the IRS:

 1. Analyze specific information about your company

 Appraisers will first review specific pieces of information relevant to your privately owned company.
-For example, the value of the business’s assets and liabilities may be analyzed.
-Additionally, any revenue, profits, or income gained during the time period of interest will be considered.
-Finally, the valuator will likely assess the value of the business by considering the market prices of similar assets or businesses that have been recently sold or are in the process of selling.
+For example, analysis of the value of the business’s assets and liabilities.
+Additionally, there should also be consideration of any revenue, profits, or income gained during the time period of interest.
+Finally, the valuator will likely assess the value of the business by considering the market prices of similar assets or recently sold businesses or are in the process of selling.